Florian-Celibashi/Blackjack-Online-Game/README.md

 # 🃏 Blackjack Online Web Browser Game

-A clean, modern, responsive and intuitive online Blackjack game built with the latest web technologies.
+A clean, modern, responsive and intuitive online Blackjack game built with JavaScript and React.

-Optimized for desktops, laptops of all sizes, and iPads with a connected hardware keyboard.
+Optimized for desktops, laptops of all sizes, and iPads with a connected physical keyboard.

 **Try it here:**
 👉 https://florians-blackjack.vercel.app